PostHog/posthog.com/contents/blog/posthog-alternatives.md

 </table>
 </div>

-#### Key differences
+### Key differences

 1. **Breadth of features:** PostHog combines product analytics, session replay, feature management, and A/B testing into one integrated platform.
 Amplitude is primarily a product analytics tool, and doesn't include any session replay capability.

 2. **Marketing use cases:** Amplitude offers more useful features for marketing teams, such as predictive forecasting, and multi-touch attribution.
 PostHog is primarily designed for technical users, and product teams.

 3. **Free tier:** PostHog offers a generous 1 million events and 15k session recordings for free.
-Amplitude's free plan is limited to 100k monthly tracks users and doesn't include important features, such as cohorts or data tables.
+Amplitude's free plan is limited to 100k monthly tracks users, and doesn't include important features, such as cohorts or data tables.

-### What people like
+### What people like about Amplitude

 Users consistently praise Amplitude's range of visualizations: